Here are some resources that are available online, either via this website or others.

 1) There is a very fine video that was done by Mr. Ed Sirois for his school community.

-2) A small booklet – currently out of print – may be available in a local library.
+2) A small booklet – currently out of print – is available as a PDF.

 5) There are devotional medals and the like available online.